lacygoill/vim-snippets/UltiSnips/README/ulti.md

             Returns the value of `var` (can be a variable or an option).
             If it doesn't exist, returns `default`.

-The 'snip' object provides some properties as well:
+The `snip` object provides some properties as well:

     snip.rv